 2. The article must state at the top the author’s name and at it was originally published in English with a link back to the original article on NeuroClastic.
 For print sources, please include a link to our website at NeuroClastic.com

 3. The article must be published for free without subscription costs to read it.
 If subscriptions are required to view the content, the author of the article must be reasonably compensated and you must contact the author to arrange permission and payment.

 4. We will add an alternative version of the article on our site with your translated version.

 Why do you write like you speak for “severe” autistics?

-Where can I hang out with The Aspergian contributors?
+Where can I hang out with NeuroClastic contributors?

-We have a new group on Facebook called “The Aspergian has an article for that” where most of us can be found.
-Not all of our contributors are “open,” so you may not recognize them by name.
+We have a group on Facebook called “NeuroClastic has an article for that” where most of us can be found.
+Some of our contributors use pseudonyms or screen names, so you may not recognize them on Facebook.

 How can I request a certain topic be covered?

-What kinds of projects do you have planned or how are you looking to expand?
+What kinds of projects do you have planned?

 Leave thoughtful feedback for our authors.
 Many of them have never written or published before, and it takes a tremendous amount of effort and courage to put such personal information out into the world.